-Text Notes: The first site provided is a political cartoon from the Marquette University Law School Blog.
-The second is a site from Newsday that contains 19 political cartoons mostly related to baseball.
-The teacher (and/or students) can browse either or both of these sources and find cartoons that relate to the unit's focus, the problem-based question, and the set of debatable questions generated in Activity 1.
+Text Notes: Provided is a site with political cartoons from the University of Texas.
+The teacher (and/or students) can browse this source and find cartoons that relate to the unit's focus, the problem-based question, and the set of debatable questions generated in Activity 1.
 Teachers are encouraged to conduct their own web searches in order to include the most current political cartoons, or cartoons appropriate for the specific classroom context.

-E ACTIVITY 1: UNDERSTANDING ARGUMENTATIVE POSITION (CONT'D)
+ACTIVITY 1: UNDERSTANDING ARGUMENTATIVE POSITION (CONT'D)